Hamiltonian analysis of Mimetic gravity with higher derivatives: Mimetic gravity with higher derivative terms couples to the curvature

-As one can always chooce the gauge invariant quantities to fully describe the perturbations of the system, the linear perturbation theory should be the same between the general case and the homogeneous field configurations.
+As one can always choose the gauge invariant quantities to describe the perturbations of the system, the cosmological perturbation theory should be the same between the general case and the homogeneous field configurations.
 This leads to the conclusion that we can only see 3 degrees of freedom (1 scalar and 2 tensor modes) in the perturbation theory of our model $S_2$, and the other one scalar degree of freedom don't appear in the cosmological background.
-This is consistent with our previous paper \cite{Zheng:2017qfs} which works in the Lagrangian formalism and only consider the second order action.
+This is consistent with our previous paper \cite{Zheng:2017qfs}, which works in the Lagrangian formalism and only consider the perturbation theory at the isotropic and homogeneous background.